Drug information provided by: Merative, Micromedex®

-It is very important that your doctor check your progress at regular visits to make sure this medicine is working properly and to check for unwanted effects. .
+It is very important that your doctor check your progress at regular visits to make sure this medicine is working properly.
+Blood tests may be needed to check for unwanted effects. .

 Serious skin reactions can occur with this medicine.
 Check with your doctor right away if you have blistering, peeling, or loose skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you are using this medicine.

 Propranolol may cause heart failure in some patients.
 Check with your doctor right away if you are having chest pain or discomfort, dilated neck veins, extreme fatigue, irregular breathing, an irregular heartbeat, swelling of the face, fingers, feet, or lower legs, or weight gain.

 This medicine may cause changes in your blood sugar levels.
 Also, this medicine may cover up signs of low blood sugar, including rapid pulse rate.
 Check with your doctor if you have these problems or if you notice a change in the results of your blood or urine sugar tests.
 Call your doctor right away if you have anxiety, blurred vision, chills, cold sweats, coma, confusion, cool, pale skin, depression, dizziness, fast heartbeat, headache, increased hunger, nausea, nervousness, nightmares, seizures, shakiness, slurred speech, or unusual tiredness or weakness.

 Make sure any doctor or dentist who treats you knows that you are using this medicine.
 Do not stop taking this medicine before surgery without your doctor's approval.

 This medicine may cause some people to become less alert than they are normally.
 If this side effect occurs, do not drive, use machines, or do anything else that could be dangerous if you are not alert while taking propranolol.